1. Using and understanding Catalogs

 1.1.2.3.
 Example 3: Search for data that can be computed from what’s available

-allow_resampling and allow_conversion are powerful search tools to find data that doesn’t explicitely exist in the catalog, but that can easily be computed.
+allow_resampling and allow_conversion are powerful search tools to find data that doesn’t explicitly exist in the catalog, but that can easily be computed.

 [18]: